callumrollo/pico-latex-presentation/README.md

 # pico-latex-presentation
-This is a repository to collect ideas for a Latex document to produce a PICO presentation for the EGU conference.
+This is a repository of a PICO presentation written in Latex that will be presented at EGU Vienna 2019

-There is a pdf as preview to see the result.
-The document will not compile because most figures are missing, so edit the source or add you own image.
+The image folder contains all the images needed to compile the document, albeit with several Warnings!